Motivating monikers: why job titles matter

 Euphemisms are often used to transform our perceptions of potentially unappealing roles.
 A few judicious words could make a junior cleaning job sound like a key position or highly technical work.
 In other words (literally), unskilled, repetitive and very junior positions become what appear to be attractive propositions.
 Euphemistic job titles help HR departments recruit the people they need while giving those who take the jobs a greater sense of pride in their careers.
 Well, that is the theory, anyway!

-After all, sanitation engineer does sounds so much better than bin collector.
+After all, sanitation engineer does sound so much better than bin collector.

 The trouble is, overly enthusiastic recruiters are now gilding the lily to the extent that prospective employees are sometimes left wondering what position they have actually applied for!